DON: Russia's Black Sea flagship Moskva sunk – the anatomy of a missile strike

 Hard-kill systems tend to focus on the lead missile, allowing the second, third or even fourth missile to slip past.
 Better still is to deliver a sea-skimmer attack with many missiles approaching from different directions.
 Attacked from two directions with multiple missiles the target’s physical assets are diluted, and its cognitive capabilities (crew attention) can also be overwhelmed.
 Modern warships allocate that kind of decision-making to an algorithm, but Moskva is the antithesis of a modern warship.

 Geography makes Kyiv’s multiple missile claim entirely possible.
-Moskva was hit 120kms south east of Odesa, and 120kms east of Primorksiye.
-With real-time location, course and speed data provided by a NATO AWACs it would have been an easy task to launch up to four Neptunes from one location and four from the other, timing the launches precisely to ensure that all missiles arrived at Moskva more or less simultaneously.
+Moskva was hit 120 km south-east of Odesa, and 120 km east of Primors'ke, near the Romanian border.
+With real-time location, course and speed data provided by a Nato AWACs it would have been an easy task to launch up to four Neptunes from one location and four from the other, timing the launches precisely to ensure that all missiles arrived at Moskva more or less simultaneously.
 We have no corroboration of how many Neptunes were fired, or from where, but even half that number would have a very high probability of overwhelming Moskva’s defences and countermeasures.
 Kyiv has claimed two hits.

 A photograph of Moskva which emerged on social media last night removes any lingering doubt that this was indeed a missile strike.

 When a sea-skimmer is hit by the inner layer of defence (those Gatling-style guns) it will disintegrate but not detonate.
-The missile fragments – 800kgs of fuselage, motor, fuel and explosive – fly on under momentum, and if the kill is close enough to the ship they will impact anyway with considerable kinetic energy, possibly enough to cause damage, penetrate the thin steel skin of the ship and to start the fires that the Russian side claim was the cause of the sinking of the Moskva.
+The missile fragments – 800 kg of fuselage, motor, fuel and explosive – fly on under momentum, and if the kill is close enough to the ship they will impact anyway with considerable kinetic energy, possibly sufficient to cause damage, penetrate the thin steel skin of the ship and to start the fires that the Russian side claim was the cause of the sinking of the Moskva.

-The Ukrainian Neptune ship-killer is a 800kg subsonic missile with a range of 150km that carries a payload of 150kg of high explosive
+The Ukrainian Neptune ship-killer is a 800 kg subsonic missile with a range of 150 km that carries a payload of 150 kg of high explosive.

 Damage control

-Neptune carries a 150kg high explosive warhead – about average for a sea-skimmer.
-Modern warships, even of 1980 vintage, carry little to no armour (except occasionally some around magazines), and a 150kg explosion therefore does a large amount of damage, even to a 12,500 tonne ship.
+Neptune carries a 150 kg high-explosive warhead – about average for a sea-skimmer.
+Modern warships, even of 1980 vintage, carry little to no armour (except occasionally some around magazines), and a 150 kg explosion therefore does a large amount of damage, even to a 12,500 tonne ship.

-If the missile has flown as designed it will impact two metres above the waterline and detonate deep inside the target rather than on her hull.
+If the missile has flown as designed it will strike two metres above the waterline and detonate deep inside the target rather than on her hull.
 The first effect is blast.
-150kgs of high explosive will destroy everything within about 15 metres of the impact point (blast radius is reduced because the target is a honeycomb of steel compartments).
+150 kg of high explosive will destroy everything within about 15 metres of the impact point (blast radius is reduced because the target is a honeycomb of steel compartments).
 The next impact is shock.
 Explosive shock is transmitted throughout the rigid structure of the target ship, throwing men violently around inside their compartments, breaking bones and causing concussion.
 Shock also dismounts equipment inside the ship (radar consoles, computers, radar transmitters, generators, switchboard equipment, ammunition hoists), will throw equipment off the upper decks into the sea, and turns any unattached equipment below decks into a missile.
 Finally, shock will disrupt any equipment that relies on precise alignment, like propeller shafts, fuel lines, high pressure air lines, ammunition hoists and so on.

 After the shock comes fire.
 The warhead detonation sets alight anything combustible within its blast radius, while any unburnt fuel in the missile body adds to that fire.
-Fire in a warship is a particular challenge because a ship has an abundant supply of combustible materials spread all over her interior (paint, wire insulation, hydraulic hoses, deck coverings, rubber seals on hatches and doors, diesel, ammunition, rocket fuel and a dozen other categories of combustibles).
+Fire in a warship is a particular challenge, because a ship has an abundant supply of combustible materials spread all over her interior (paint, wire insulation, hydraulic hoses, deck coverings, rubber seals on hatches and doors, diesel, ammunition, rocket fuel and a dozen other categories of combustibles).
 Added to that challenge is the fact that a ship fire must be fought in three dimensions – not just from each side but from above and below as well.
-And finally the high pressure water mains used to bring water to the fire may themselves be damaged or destroyed by shock, and the machinery which powers them may well be damaged or destroyed.
+And finally the high-pressure water mains used to bring water to the fire may themselves be damaged or destroyed by shock, and the machinery which powers them may well be damaged or destroyed.

 The sum effect is that even a relatively small warhead presents an existential threat to a warship.
 If the resulting fire is not swiftly contained it quickly spreads (in three dimensions) consuming the very systems needed to fight it as it grows.